 Mapping Out The Human Eye With AR Technology

 The eye contains many tiny blood vessels that are difficult to work out unless there is guidance.
 With augmented reality, an optometrist can make a model of a patient’s eye so they can study it and make a diagnosis.
 They can reference the model when they perform eye surgery.
-A patient will have shorter recovery time with less pain.
+A patient will have a shorter recovery time with less pain.
 An optometrist can use the model to explain to their patients what they found and how it can be treated, giving a greater understanding of those involved.
-There is also software that lets a patient see themselves in a pair of glasses so that they will be comfortable with their choice before they purchase them.
+There is also software that lets a patient see themselves in a pair of glasses to be comfortable with their choice before they purchase them.

 Using Augmented Reality To Diagnose Dental Problems

 Along with other parts of a patient’s anatomy, augmented reality can improve a person’s dental health.
-Many dentists already take 3D digital scans of a patient’s mouth so that they can see first hand what problems there might be.
+Many dentists already take 3D digital scans of a patient’s mouth so that they can see firsthand what problems there might be.
 With the AR glasses, the dentist can see where there might be an infection in a patient or how deep into a tooth a cavity may go.
 This gives the dentist an exact place to drill if they need to, reducing the discomfort the patient is in.

 Oral surgeons have the opportunity to use it to extract teeth or perform other procedures.
 A dentist can use software to design an implant or crown just like a doctor can develop a prosthetic for a limb.
 This allows the dental piece to be comfortable for the patient.
 It can also be used to train dental students and dental assistants.
-Instructors can create 3D virtual models with AR software that allows students to see and experience many different types of dental issues so they can examine and remedy the problem.
+Instructors can create 3D virtual models with AR software that allows students to see and experience many different types of dental issues to examine and remedy the problem.

 Teaching Future Generations With Hands-On Experience

-Medical students can get a look inside the human body to see how it works with the benefit of augmented reality.
+Medical students can look inside the human body to see how it works with the benefit of augmented reality.
 While they have a chance to do this with a cadaver, they can see the systems work in real-time with AR and a volunteer who lets them do an examination.
 With this technology, they can watch how blood flows to and from the heart, how muscles contract, and how joints move.

 With the new software, they can also study this while the patient moves to see how the body functions both stationary and in motion.
 They can see in real-time any health issues the volunteer has and discuss how they can be remedied.
 Instructors can also manufacture 3D images of body parts for students to study, evaluate and discuss.
 AR is also a great tool when a doctor must explain what is happening to a patient.
-They can allow a patient to see on themselves what happens to be wrong and what the physician will do to correct it.
+They can allow a patient to see what happens to be wrong and what the physician will do to correct it.
 They can also see where a surgeon may make an incision and what other things may happen during a procedure.

 Augmented Reality and the Patient Experience